cunarist/rinf/README.md

 **Q**.
 The built web version shows errors related to cross-origin policy in the browser console.

 **A**.
-After building your binary and preparing it for deployment, ensure your web server is configured to include the following headers in its responses: `Cross-Origin-Resource-Policy` with a value of `same-origin`, and `Cross-Origin-Embedder-Policy` set to `require-corp`.
+After building your binary and preparing it for deployment, ensure your web server is configured to include cross-origin related HTTP headers in its responses.
+Set `cross-origin-opener-policy` to `same-origin` and `cross-origin-embedder-policy` to `require-corp`.

 # ☕ Support Us